-236. In the case of changes to price terms, the conditions may, for example, be linked to market changes.
+- 245. In the case of changes to price terms, the conditions may, for example, be linked to market changes.
 Price changes that Telenor wishes to implement based on agreed change mechanisms must in all cases pass the most recent margin squeeze test.
-The test must be passed at the time of the change, and Telenor must document the consequences of the change from a forward-looking perspective.

-- 237. The need for predictability also suggests that Telenor must limit the right to make changes.
-Such limitations may apply to scope and frequency. - 238.
+The test must be passed at the time of the change, and Telenor must document the consequences of the change from a forward-looking perspective. - 246.
+The need for predictability also suggests that Telenor must limit the right to make changes in the form of scope and frequency. - 247.
 For access agreements linked to co-location entered into based on the reference offer's price structure, Telenor may in exceptional circumstances have a legitimate interest in implementing changes in line with increased costs in the market.
 The regulation therefore allows Telenor to take on a unilateral right to make changes based on increased costs, provided that the requirement for cost-oriented pricing is met.
-The need for predictability also suggests that the right to make changes should be limited.
-Like the right to make changes based on market changes, such limitations may concern frequency and scope.
+The need for predictability also suggests that the right to make changes should be limited in the form of frequency and scope.